 For this reason, ECB are keen to invest resources in retaining and recruiting players within Further Education, by providing the opportunity for students to enjoy their cricket with their friends, at their college.

-Through our partnerships with British Colleges Sport and Association of Colleges, we have been able to create a ‘base offer’ that provides access to cricket for all Further Education colleges in England and Wales, all year round, and build a platform for CCBs to add value locally to help support the retention and recruitment of young players.
+Through our partnerships with AoC Sport and Association of Colleges, we have been able to create a ‘base offer’ that provides access to cricket for all Further Education colleges in England and Wales, all year round, and build a platform for CCBs to add value locally to help support the retention and recruitment of young players.

 This will be done through three key stages across the academic year: